-There’s always something that gives away the murderer, and in the case of not-writer Ken Cassidy there are several somethings.
+There’s always something that gives away the murderer, and in the case of not-writer Ken Franklin there are several somethings.
 That’s what makes this one so fun.
 A real-life crime devised by a crime writer should be a challenge for Columbo, but this one’s a walk in the park compared to most, and that’s because Ken hasn’t got involved in the writing of his books for years.
 His writing partner does all that, and instead he deals with the business and publicity side of things.
 The real writer of the “Mrs Melville” books, Jim Ferris, has finally had enough of that arrangement, and that brings us to…

 Jim has decided to go it alone, and that presents a problem for Ken.
 Not only does his income stream come to an end (and as Columbo notices, he likes spending money), but it’s going to get noticed that only one member of the writing partnership continues writing after the split.
 So it’s time to collect on his insurance money.
 Wisely, each partner has insured the other.
 Or rather, unwisely, in the case of Jim.

 On the face of it, it’s quite clever.
 Fake a break in at the office, take Jim to Ken’s cabin, get him to phone home and say he’s still at the office, instead of admitting he’s stood up his wife, and bang.
 The icing on the cake is the list of names of known criminals planted in Jim’s desk, and Ken’s story that Jim was researching true crimes and has ruffled some feathers.